oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 * `vmware_fingerprint`: fingerprint of SSL certificate on the source hypervisor (also called thumbprint)

+For `ssh` method there are no other information necessary.
+Optionaly the following can be specified:

+* `ssh_key`: optional, private part of SSH key to use.
+If this is not provided then keys in ~/.ssh directory are used.

 Output configuration: reffer to the section [Output configuration](#output-configuration) below.